alexsavio/alexsavio.github.io/biblatex_lyx_jabref_encoding.txt/biblatex_lyx_jabref.md

 Please refer to the [biblatex documentation](http://mirrors.ctan.org/macros/latex/contrib/biblatex/doc/biblatex.pdf) for further options.

+#### Set biber as the BibTex processor

+In  Document→Settings→Bibliography, set the Processor as biber.

 #### Load the bibliography in a note

 In the document, insert the BibTeX inset (Insert→List/TOC→BibTeX Bibliography... ) in a LyX note or comment,